 \section{Discussion and Conclusion}

 In this study, we investigated the performances of 5G NOMA schemes for certain scenarios in military communications.
-We also proposed a simple method based on user signatures carried on frozen bits in polar codes.
 The key observations in this study are as follows:

-\begin{itemize} \item In satellite communications (AWGN), it is not possible to support high overload factors compared to other scenarios, assuming the user received powers are close to each other.
+\begin{itemize} \item In satellite communications with small channel variations, it is not possible to support high overload factors compared to other scenarios, assuming the user received powers are close to each other.
 Also, superposing users with low code rate is not a valid solution, and NOMA schemes are required as the channel does not naturally separate the users.
 It is also observed that NOMA schemes are sensitive to CFO errors, and CFO correction is required in general. \item For tactical area communications (BU), it is observed that NOMA schemes exploit the high frequency selectivity of the channel to create diversity and randomize the interference.
 The schemes are especially useful in high overload scenarios. \item For close-range/indoor communication scenarios (TDL-A), as the channel has larger coherence bandwidth compared to BU, less frequency diversity is observed.
 However, the channel creates a received power difference between the users so that they are separable in power domain.